Saving and displaying multi-choice Combo Box in a Text field

 List Field

-Next is a list based on a field (it could be in another List) – I will refer to it as ChoiceFieldName below
+Next is a list based on a field from another List) – I will refer to the elements as follows

 Items